chris-ramon/Infinity/conflict-resolution.md

 Up-to 2 years in prison.

 How he affects him:
-0 cares given, didn't do it again and will not do it again, and willing to go to jail up-to 2 years.
+0 cares given, assuming full forgiven, didn't do it again and will not do it again, and in case of miss-turn-around willing to go to jail up-to 2 years.

 ##### 4 prostitues visit.
 Chris case: